dart-archive/rpc/README.md

 ##### Request/Response Messages

-The data that is sent to/from the API is defined as classes extending `ApiMessage`.
+The data that is sent to/from the API is defined in (non-abstract) classes.
-This class needs to have an unnamed constructor that doesn't require any parameters.
+These classes need to have an unnamed constructor that doesn't require any parameters.
 The API Backend will call `new MyRequest()` and then set the properties one by one.

 ```
-class MyRequest extends ApiMessage {
+class MyRequest {
   String message;
   MyRequest([this.message]);
 }